Mel Taylor: Drumming style

 Taylor used the traditional grip as opposed to the matched grip.
 He originally started out with The Ventures on a 4-piece drum kit with just hi-hats and a single cymbal.
 Towards the end of the 1960s, he expanded his kit to include multiple tom-toms and double bass drums; he eventually added numerous crash cymbals to his set as well.
 Taylor used many drum kits over the years including Rogers, Ludwig, Gretsch, and Canopus.
 Taylor preferred Zildjian cymbals, Pro-Mark drumsticks, and Remo drumheads.

 Influences

 Taylor mentioned in many interviews that Gene Krupa, Buddy Rich, and Louie Bellson were some of his biggest influences while he was growing up, and that he got the double bass idea from Louie Bellson.

-Personal life
+Declining health and death

-In July 1996, Taylor developed pneumonia while on tour with the Ventures in Japan.
+In July 1996, Taylor developed what was initially diagnosed as pneumonia while on tour with the Ventures in Japan.
 Doctors there found a malignant tumor in his lungs, but he continued to play with the band until a replacement drummer could be found for the remainder of their tour.
-On August 2, Mel Taylor returned to Los Angeles, California, for more tests and treatment, but the cancer had advanced, and spreaded to his brain so quickly that in less than 10 days he died very suddenly on August 11, 1996, at the age of 62 at his home in Tarzana, California.
+On August 2, Taylor returned to Los Angeles, California, for more tests and treatment, but the cancer had advanced and metastasized so quickly that in less than 10 days he died on August 11, 1996, at the age of 62 in Tarzana Hospital, California.
+Mel was survived by his wife, Fiona, his six children, Rita, Sylvia, Leon, Michael Lee, Michael Richard and Jayme, as well as 11 grandchildren.